yoangau/yoangau/README.md

   <img width="500" src="img/pi4.png">
 </p>

 This is the final project of the [engineering degree](#-2016-2020--bachelor-of-engineering-computer-science---artificial-intelligence-and-data-science-polytechnique-montréal).
 It was done in partnership with a Montreal XR company.
-THe goal was to train a detection model over a generated synthetic dataset where the only input was an `.obj` file.
+The goal was to train a detection model over a generated synthetic dataset where the only input was an `.obj` file.
 The exploration was interesting and allowed to create fully automated and customizable pipeline.

 #### Technologies
 [<img height="32" width="32" src="img/logos/python.svg" />](https://www.python.org/)